emmy-aa/HC25-Emmy-Apaloo-Senior-Project/Bibliography.md

 - Java and Go are perfect for scalability and performance, especially for complex backend systems, but might be overkill if you’re looking for rapid iteration and simpler features at first.

+### 3. Frameworks or Libraries:

+ ## JavaScript (Node.js)

+### Frameworks:

+- Express.js (Backend)

+Key Features: Fast, minimalist web framework for building REST APIs.
+It simplifies routing, middleware management, and HTTP requests.

+Why Useful: Perfect for creating the server-side logic of your app, handling API calls for restaurant data, user reviews, and filtering by mood or ambiance.

+- Next.js (Frontend & Backend)

+Key Features: A React-based framework for building server-rendered applications with built-in routing and API routes.

+Why Useful: Helps create a fast, SEO-friendly front-end while also managing back-end logic, like fetching restaurant listings and displaying real-time maps.

+Libraries:

+- React.js (Frontend)

+Key Features: A library for building interactive user interfaces.
+Components and hooks make it easy to manage dynamic data, such as mood filters and live updates.

+Why Useful: Great for building a highly interactive, component-based user interface for your app, like food maps or customizable searches.

+- Socket.io (Real-Time Features)

+Key Features: Enables real-time, bi-directional communication between web clients and servers.

+Why Useful: Perfect for implementing real-time food spot suggestions and map updates based on trending places or current user moods.

+## Python (Django or Flask)

+### Frameworks:

+- Django (Backend)

+Key Features: A high-level web framework that promotes rapid development.
+Comes with built-in ORM, user authentication, and admin panels.

+Why Useful: Django provides the full stack needed to build secure, scalable web applications.
+It’s excellent for managing users, ratings, reviews, and restaurant databases.

+- Flask (Backend)

+Key Features: Lightweight, more flexible than Django, ideal for microservices or simpler apps.

+Why Useful: Great if you need a more modular and customizable back-end for features like real-time recommendations based on mood and ambiance.

+Libraries:

+- Pandas and Numpy (Data Handling)

+Key Features: Libraries for data manipulation and analysis.

+Why Useful: Can help with analyzing user data, restaurant reviews, or trends to improve recommendations.

+- TensorFlow or scikit-learn (AI and Machine Learning)

+Key Features: Libraries for building and deploying machine learning models.

+Why Useful: Useful for building AI models that offer mood-based restaurant recommendations by analyzing user preferences and patterns.

+## Ruby (Ruby on Rails)

+### Frameworks:

+- Ruby on Rails (Full-Stack)

+Key Features: Full-stack framework with built-in tools for creating MVC applications, user authentication, database migrations, and more.

+Why Useful: Rails is ideal for quickly building an app that manages user reviews, recommendations, and geolocation features.